AzazelN28/web-doom/README.md

-# WebAssembly DOOM
+# WebDOOM

 DOOM® is a registered trademark of ZeniMax Media Inc. in the US and/or other countries.
 Id Software® is a registered trademark of ZeniMax Media Inc. in the US and/or other countries.
-WebAssembly DOOM is in no way affiliated with ZeniMax Media Inc. or id Software LLC and is not approved by ZeniMax Media Inc. or id Software.
+WebDOOM is in no way affiliated with ZeniMax Media Inc. or id Software LLC and is not approved by ZeniMax Media Inc. or id Software.